top of page

 Here's a little bit of a background about the Wang Xing Lou collection - 103 objects from the collection were previously featured in the important catalogue 'Imperial Perfection: the Palace Porcelain of Three Chinese Emperors' and on loan to the Minneapolis Institute of Art from the late 1990's to 2020.
 Published in 2004, this catalogue contains extensive research about the collection.

-The catalogue includes a preface by the late Dr. Robert D. Jacobsen, senior curator at the Minneapolis Institute of Arts, and an introduction by the late porcelain specialist Julian Thompson (1941-2011), one of the leading experts on Chinese porcelain during his time.
+The catalogue includes a preface by the late Dr. Robert D. Jacobsen, senior curator at the Minneapolis Institute of Arts, and an introduction by the late Chinese art specialist Julian Thompson (1941-2011), one of the leading experts on Chinese porcelain during his time.

 While researching for this blog, I came across an older interview between the owner of the Wang Xing Lou collection and Sotheby's Chinese art specialist Henry Howard-Sneyd that was previously published in the March 2004 edition of Hong Kong-based Orientations magazine.
 Here, the reclusive owner discusses what brought him to collect Imperial Qing Dynasty porcelain and why he loaned his collection to the Minneapolis Institute of Arts.
-It's a very good read for those who want to learn more about the collection and the motivation for passionate collectors to do the crazy things that they do.
+It provides insight for those who want to learn more about the collection, and the motivation behind why passionate collectors do the crazy things that they do.

 Anyways, the 'Imperial Perception' catalogue (in my opinion) is an essential read for those who love Chinese porcelain.
-The essays are wonderful insights into Chinese porcelain, and each of the objects are well-catalogued, have high resolution photos, and contain the important provenance information.
+The essays are wonderful appreciations to Chinese porcelain, and each of the objects are well-catalogued, have high resolution photos, and contain the important provenance information.

 Image 1.
 A photo of my copy of 'Imperial Perfection: the Palace Porcelain of Three Chinese Emperors'.
 On the front cover is the magnificent 'dragon' vase that I will discuss later on.